 |

-will make it through to your Inbox (some days are worse than others) but, more
+your Inbox (some days are worse than others) but, more importantly, some genuine

 There's more information on MX records here.